Notes on the Geography of Senegal: Barbarie

 The trucks are often in their second lives.

 Such a come-down!
-From a Calatrava-designed Spanish opera house to fish.
+From a Calatrava-designed Spanish opera house to carrying loads of fish.

 A mess is left over.